mount blue sky

 You will know when you are on the summit of Mount Blue Sky – it’s the one with the crowds.
 You’ll see the observatory, road, and parking lot as you approach the few switchbacks leading to the summit.

 Once you are done hiking, you can return the way you came or hitchhike down to your car.
-If you walk the road down, it’s about 5 miles and if you are lucky, you may see some mountain goats and sheep up there!
+If you walk the road down, it’s just over 5 miles and if you are lucky, you may see some mountain goats and sheep up there!

 Pro Tip for Sightseeing Tourists: